Matthew J. Hoffarth

 David Philip Miller: Emeritus Professor of History of Science, School of Humanities & Languages, University of New South Wales, Sydney, Australia.
 Co-editor (with Rob Iliffe) of Annals of Science.
 His new book, The Life and Legend of James Watt, the Great Improver of the Steam Engine will be published by University of Pittsburgh Press in 2019.

-Jeffrey Sturchio has been president & CEO of Rabin Martin since July 2014 and began a second term as chairman of the Board of the Corporate Council on Africa in April 2016.
-At Rabin Martin, Jeff provides strategic counsel on such issues as access to medicines, corporate responsibility, stakeholder engagement and alliance development to corporate, multilateral, foundation and NGO clients.
+Jeffrey Sturchio has been president & CEO of Rabin Martin, a global health strategy consulting firm based in New York and London, since July 2014.
 He is a visiting scholar at the Johns Hopkins Institute for Applied Economics, Global Health and the Study of Business Enterprise; a senior associate of the Global Health Policy Center at the Center for Strategic and International Studies; a member of the Advisory Council of the Center for Health and Well-Being at Princeton University; a principal of the Modernizing Foreign Assistance Network; a member of the Council on Foreign Relations, and a Fellow of the American Association for the Advancement of Science.
-He is the author of Noncommunicable Diseases in the Developing World: Addressing Gaps in Global Policy and Research, edited with Louis Galambos (Baltimore: The Johns Hopkins University Press, 2013).
+He is the author of Noncommunicable Diseases in the Developing World: Addressing Gaps in Global Policy and Research, edited with Louis Galambos (Baltimore: The Johns Hopkins University Press, 2013) and The Road to Universal Health Coverage: Innovation, Equity and the New Health Economy (co-edited with Ilona Kickbusch and Louis Galambos, also from Johns Hopkins Press) coming out in December 2018.

 Daniel P. Todes: His book Ivan Pavlov: A Russian Life in Science (Oxford UP 2014) won the Pfizer Prize in 2015.
 He retired in 2017 from Johns Hopkins where he was Professor in the Institute for the History of Medicine, and is still teaching occasionally as Professor Emeritus.
 He is currently collaborating with his wife, Eleonora Filippova, on a new project about the relationship of science and Eastern Orthodox theory and practice in the life of physiologist-psychologist A. A. Ukhtomsky (1875-1942).